septavios/obsidian-proofreader-fork/README.md

 > [!NOTE]
 > This plugin requires an **OpenAI API key** and incurs costs at OpenAI
-> depending on usage.
-During usage, the platform makes network requests.
+> based on usage.
+A network requests are made when running the proofreading
+> command.

 ## Installation & setup
 <!-- PENDING admission in plugin store -->